-A comprehensive scoping review of explainable and interpretable DL-based NLP techniques applied to healthcare was performed, by considering publications between January 1, 2018 and December 31, 2022.
-The following databases were included: Scopus, Web of Science, PubMed, and the Association for Computing Machinery (ACM), following the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) guidelines \cite{moher2009preferred}.
-To address real-world data needs and review XIAI methods that can potentially be democratized, our review concentrated on electronic health record (EHR) and electronic medical record (EMR) NLP data.
-The emergence of Transformers as an efficient approach to learning long-range interactions via attention modules in 2017 \cite{vaswani2017attention} marked the beginning of a new era in NLP, with Transformer variants becoming the most prevalent and promising techniques \cite{lin2022survey}.
+A comprehensive scoping review of explainable and interpretable deep learning (DL)--based natural language processing (NLP) techniques applied to healthcare was conducted, considering publications between January 1, 2018, and December 31, 2022.
+We searched the following databases: Scopus, Web of Science, PubMed, and the Association for Computing Machinery (ACM), following the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) guidelines \cite{moher2009preferred}.
+To address real-world data needs and assess the potential for the democratization of XIAI methods, our review focused on electronic health record (EHR) and electronic medical record (EMR) NLP data.
+The emergence of Transformers as an effective approach to learning long-range interactions via attention modules in 2017 \cite{vaswani2017attention} marked the beginning of a new era in NLP, with Transformer variants becoming the most prevalent and promising techniques \cite{lin2022survey}.
 To focus our review on these significant developments, our observation window was selected to start in 2018.
-Figure\ref{fig:1}(a) illustrates the PRISMA flow.
+Figure~\ref{fig:1}(a) illustrates the PRISMA flow.

-\textbf{Initial Filtering:} To broaden our search, publications were initially extracted by using the following keywords in the title, abstract, and manuscript keywords: \textit{(``natural language processing'' OR ``NLP'' ) AND ( ``healthcare'' OR ``medic'' OR ``clinic'' OR ``EHR'' OR ``EMR'')}.
+\textbf{Initial Filtering:} To broaden the search, publications were initially retrieved using the following keywords in the title, abstract, and manuscript keywords: \textit{(``natural language processing'' OR ``NLP'') AND ( ``healthcare'' OR ``medic'' OR ``clinic'' OR ``EHR'' OR ``EMR'')}.
 This led to a preliminary list of 4,147 papers.
-Subsequently, to narrow our search, papers irrelevant to XIAI were removed, resulting in 234 papers.
-In the subsequent step, removing duplicate records across databases resulted in 146 unique papers for title and abstract screening.
+Subsequently, to refine the focus on XIAI methods, irrelevant papers were removed, resulting in 234 papers.
+In the subsequent step, removing duplicate records across databases resulted in 146 unique papers selected for title and abstract screening.

-\textbf{Title and Abstract Screening:} All authors were engaged in reviewing the titles and abstracts across all 146 papers.
-Excluding articles that were non-related to the field of study led to 110 papers eligible for full-paper review.
+\textbf{Title and Abstract Screening:} All authors independently reviewed the titles and abstracts of all 146 papers.
+Articles demonstrably irrelevant to the field of study were excluded, resulting in 110 papers eligible for full-text review.

-\textbf{Full-Text Screening:} In the course of full-paper review, 68 papers were excluded (25 papers were not based on DL, 5 were irrelevant to XIAI, 4 were not medical, 21 were review papers, and 13 were irrelevant to either DL, NLP, or healthcare).
-In total, 42 journal and conference papers were included in our review analysis.